 Close your eyes and imagine the sound of crashing waves, the feeling of sun on your face, and a cool drink in your hand.
 For some, this anticipation of vacation brings feelings of happiness and relaxation — for many more, it means added stress and a never-ending list of tasks.
-With the summer travel season in full swing, it’s time to review the value of down time and discover four tips to help you digitally detach without worry.
+With the summer travel season in full swing, it’s time to review the value of paid time off and discover four tips to help you digitally detach without worry.

-The Value of Travel & Down Time
+The Value of Travel & Paid Time Off

 Travel is very important to me and has been a large part of my life.
 I find that time spent in other environments, cultures and fresh activities expands my thinking, allows me to reconnect to my values, and practice the healthy habits I encourage my clients to use.
 Travelling and really connecting with the environment is an enlightening experience, and there are so many beautiful sightseeing spots around the globe to see.